-Pin name (during on-chip debugging) Input/out- put Function Pin name (in MCU mode) OCDCK Input Communication control pin (clock control) P20 / TXD0 / SO0 OCDIO I/O Communication control pin (data control) Alata A P21 / RXD0 / SI0 RESET Input Reset control pin (Note 1) RESET MODE Input Mode control pin MODE VDD Power sup- ply 4.5 V to 5.5 V (Note 1) vss Power sup- ply 0 V Input and output ports other than P20 and P21 I/O Can be used for an application in a target system XIN Input To be a supported to an accillate to support the support XOUT Output To be connected to an oscillator to put these pins in a sta ate of self-oscill ation
+Pin name (during on-chip debugging) Input/out- put Function Pin name (in MCU mode) OCDCK Input Communication control pin (clock control) P20 / TXD0 / SO0 OCDIO I/O Communication control pin (data control) (1) P21 / RXD0 / SI0 RESET Input Reset control pin (Note 1) RESET MODE Input Mode control pin MODE VDD Power sup- ply 4.5 V to 5.5 V (Note 1) vss Power sup- ply 0 V Input and output ports other than P20 and P21 I/O Can be used for an application in a target system XIN Input lation.
+XOUT Output To be connected to an oscillator to put these pins in a sta ate of self-oscill ation

-23.2 Control Pins TMP89FH46
+23.2 Control Pins

-Note 1: To use all on-chip debug functions, the power supply voltage must be within the range 4.5 V to 5.5 V. If it is within the range 2.7 V to 4.5 V, functional limitations occur with some of the debug functions.
+Note 1: To use all on-chip debug functions, the power supply voltage must be within the range 4.5 V to 5.5 V. If it is within the range 4.3 V to less than 4.5 V, functional limitations occur with some of the debug functions.
 For more detailed information, refer to the emulator operating manual.